shuftipro/Flutter-SDK/README.md

 <br />

 * ### With OCR
 During verification with OCR, an end-user simply provides identity documents to Shufti Pro for authentication.
 The automated Shufti Pro API extracts credentials from the provided documents and verifies them as part of a single identity process.

 * ### Without OCR
 During verification without OCR, Shufti Pro customer or end-user is required to provide not only the verification data but also the proof of that data in the form of identity documents.

 * ### Verification through hybrid view
 If you opt for mobile verification with Shufti Pro’s hybrid view, a web-view built upon HTML 5 will be displayed to the end-user.
 All data points and fields are adequately defined in the hybrid view.
 The format for sending verification data will be a JSON object, similar to other mobile verification formats (OCR and Non-OCR).
 If you send true in the [openWebView](#open_webview) parameter then verification through hybrid view will be started, else verification with OCR or without OCR (based upon JSON object) will be triggered.

 ## Integration:
 Take a look at the sample project and learn the most common use of framework/SDK.
 Make sure to build on a real device.

 Make **AuthKeys** object using Clint ID and Secret Key
 ```
         var authObject = {
           "auth_type": "basic_auth",
-          "client_id": clientId,
+          "client_Id": clientId,
           "secret_key": secretKey,
         };